-Never use the PARK position as a substitute for the parking brake.
-Always apply parking brake fully when parked to guard against vehicle movement and possible injury or damage.
+- Never use the PARK position as a substitute for the parking brake.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Never leave children in the vehicle alone.
+Leaving unattended children in a vehicle is dangerous for a number of reasons.
+The child or others could be seriously or fatally injured.
+They could operate the windows, other vehicle controls or move the vehicle.